rnostr/satsbox/README.md

 ## Features

-- Use nostr user accounts, no login, no kyc
+- Use nostr user accounts, no login, no KYC
 - Api using NIP-98 HTTP Auth
 - NIP-47: Wallet Connect
 - NIP-57: Lightning Zaps